RakhithJK/dbeaver-dbeaver-wiki/Data-transfer-email.md

 You may face various problems while setting up a new SMTP profile.

 Several common errors when using Gmail and solutions for them are described below:
 - `535-5.7.8 Username and Password not accepted`.
 Check that the username and password are correct.
-If you are certain that you have entered valid credentials, then try allowing less secure apps.<br>Read more at https://support.google.com/accounts/answer/6010255
+If you are certain that you have entered valid credentials, then try creating a password app.<br>Read more at https://support.google.com/accounts/answer/185833
 - `534-5.7.9 Application-specific password required`.
 You have two-factor authorization enabled.
 You will need to generate a special password for DBeaver to use.<br>Read more at https://support.google.com/accounts/answer/185833

-There were also several cases when antivirus' would block DBeaver from sending an email.
+There were also several cases when the antivirus would block DBeaver from sending an email.